-- Candidates in Spanish must satisfy the general requirements of the Graduate School as outlined in this catalog and will be required to complete 33 hours of course work distributed with respect to the Thesis or Non-Thesis Options outlined below.
+- Candidates in Spanish must satisfy the graduate education policies and procedures and will be required to complete 33 hours of course work distributed with respect to the Thesis or Non-Thesis Options outlined below.

 - Failure to maintain a 3.00 Program GPA will result in the student being placed on academic probation.
-Courses completed with grades below the letter grade of B- (GPA 2.7) may not be applied toward fulfillment of the requirements for any graduate (doctoral or master’s) degree within the Graduate School.
+Courses completed with grades below the letter grade of B- (GPA 2.7) may not be applied toward fulfillment of the requirements for any graduate (doctoral or master’s) degree.

-- Students may elect to take three courses (9 semester hours) outside the department.
+- Students may elect to take three courses (nine semester hours) outside the department.

 Literature and Culture

 |The Learning and Teaching of Heritage Speakers|